 "Visit Barnsley and take a step into a real-life fairytale." - TravelChannel.com

 Behind Barnsley Resort's storybook setting is a true story filled with as many twists and turns as a work of fiction.
 The original manor, called Woodlands, was an estate built by a man—Godfrey Barnsley—for the love of his life, his wife Julia.
-Godfrey Barnsley began construction on his Italianate villa in the 1840's in the north Georgia foothills, on land that had once been inhabited by the Cherokee Indians.
+Godfrey Barnsley began construction on his Italianate villa in the 1840's in the North Georgia foothills, on land that had once been inhabited by the Cherokee Indians.
 Both the home and its elaborate gardens were inspired by the work of Andrew Jackson Downing, a pioneering landscape designer and proponent of Italianate and gothic revival architecture.
 Julia never saw the completed home, as she fell ill and passed away.
 Through the years, the estate has witnessed much history and intrigue, including the Civil War.
-Today, it emerges as an award-winning destination resort, welcoming guests into a uniquely historic landscape that still echoes with the vision of Godfrey Barnsley.
+Today, it emerges as an award-winning destination resort in Georgia, welcoming guests into a uniquely historic landscape that still echoes with the vision of Godfrey Barnsley.

 Below are some historical highlights.
 To learn more, visit the Barnsley Museum, which is open daily.
 There you will hear fascinating stories of love, loss and even murder compiled by Barnsley Resort's Historian and Museum Director, Clent Coker.